 Instead, Racing Australia updated its rules that limited the number of times a horse can be hit during a race from 10 to 5, but allowed horses to be flogged repeatedly in the last 100 metres of a race — when the horse is most tired — in a brutal effort to push the exhausted animal 'over the line'.

 Watch ABC’s Catalyst to hear the outcome from recent studies on whipping, straight from the horse's mouth:

 Experts have called into question the use of whips in horse racing after studies have shown;

 - Horses’ skin is not only thinner than that of a human, but may be more sensitive to pain

 - Whipping horses is “likely to be painful”

 - Despite the introduction of a modified padded whip in 2009, horses are still being struck in sensitive areas with the non-padded knot of the whip

 - Even when the padded whip is being used according to new guidelines, it is still likely to cause the horse pain

-So, despite the common claim by supporters of whip use that horses do not react, baulk or ‘shift course’ in response to being whipped – this does not indicate that they are not in pain, but may rather indicate that they simply learned to tolerate it.
+Tragically, she also pointed out that, as prey animals, horses have evolved to hide their pain rather than react to it.
+So even if horses do not react, baulk or ‘shift course’ when they are hit with a whip, this does not indicate that they are not in pain as horse racing participants often claim, but may rather indicate that they simply learned to tolerate it.

-If you think it's time that decisions were made that were in the interests of horses — not in the profit-driven gambling industry — help stop these sensitive animals from suffering in silence by joining the calls to ban the use of whips in horse racing!
+If you think it's time that decisions were made that were in the interests of horses — not the ruthless gambling industry — help stop these sensitive animals from suffering in silence by joining the calls to ban the use of whips in horse racing!